Mouly22/Read-Practice-Python/String.md

 ***Indexing***

-We can access a sub-string an individual character of a string or part of a string using the indexing operator.
+We can access an individual character of a string or part of a string using the indexing operator.
 For accessing individual character by it's position or ***index value***.
 This index value always begins at ***zero***

 Indexing can be done in two ways: